jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-4/index.md

 "Syntax" is a word to describe the rules for correct arrangement of symbols (in our case, tokens) in a language.
 Of course, there are many ways for that arrangement to be incorrect, and so it's also the parser's job to give a sensible error message when our list of tokens doesn't make sense.

 A reasonable person might ask at this point: what's an AST?
-Our definition of "syntax" above gives us a clue — it's a tree structure that represents an expression that is correctly formed in a particular language's grammar.
+Our definition of "syntax" above gives us a clue — it's a tree structure that represents an expression that in a particular language's grammar.

 That covers the "Syntax Tree" part; the tree is "Abstract" because it will gloss over many details of the syntax in favour of representing its structure.
 This will become clearer as we examine the structure the parser creates, and the top of this post gives us a visualisation of what that tree looks like, so we have a sense of what we're building before we begin.

 <h2>The (recursive) descent 🕳️</h2>

 There are many ways to write a parser, but I'm only qualified to write one sort at the time of writing — a recursive descent parser.
-Luckily, though, I'm reliably informed that recursive descent parsers are [great.](https://craftinginterpreters.com/parsing-expressions.html#:~:text=use%20recursive%20descent.-,It%20rocks.,-Recursive%20descent%20is) Specifically:
+Luckily, I'm reliably informed that recursive descent is [great.](https://craftinginterpreters.com/parsing-expressions.html#:~:text=use%20recursive%20descent.-,It%20rocks.,-Recursive%20descent%20is) Specifically, recursive descent parsers tend to be:

-- They're fast.
+- Fast.
-- They're a great at giving comprehensible error messages.
+- Great at giving comprehensible error messages.
-- They're easy to write.
+- Easy to write.

-The latter point is important.
+In the context of this post, the latter point is important.
 If you're new to this subject and the idea of writing a parser is as daunting as spelunking into [an actual cave](https://en.wikipedia.org/wiki/The_Descent), don't worry.
 We'll spelunk together, and I suspect you'll be pleasantly surprised at how straightforward this part of the task is.

 Recursive descent parsers are easy to write because their different parts correspond to the structure of the grammar we've already written.
 Bob Nystrom has a neat summary of this mapping in Crafting Interpreters that I'll reproduce here:[^1]